martrik/UML/documentation.md

 We omitted the "Going to the next page" Action Diagram, as this action is very similar to "Going to the previous page".

 For each Action Diagram, we also designed a Sequence Diagram to illustrate the flow of an action with less abstraction from the actual code.
+The Refresh Button sequence diagram shows all the logic that takes place in the Model.
+We have omitted this in the other two diagrams.

 # Component Diagram